Rimil Buriuly

-Rimil Buriuly (born 9 January 1991) is an Indian sportswoman who competes in archery.
+Rimil Buriuly (born 9 January 1991) is an Indian archer.
 Rimil was part of bronze winning team in Women's Recurve event at the 2010 Asian Games held in Guangzhou, China between 12 and 27 November 2010.
 Rimil is employed in Indian Railways in Bilaspur, Chhattisgarh.
 She has also won the silver medal at world championships in the team event in 2015 at Copenhagen, Denmark.

 Career

 Rimil has won several medals at Youth and senior level events.
 Rimil will represent India in Rio Olympics, 2016.